Can I take my landlord to the LTB if they won’t fix something?

-Before you apply to the Board, you should make sure your landlord knows about the problem and has had a reasonable amount of time to fix it.
+Before you apply to the LTB, you should make sure your landlord knows about the problem and has had a reasonable amount of time to fix it.

 There are also other steps you can take to try to get your landlord to do the repairs.

-If your landlord still does not fix the problem, you can apply to the .
-If the Board finds that your landlord has not followed the law, they can order the landlord to fix the problem.
+If your landlord still does not fix the problem, you can apply to the (LTB).
+If the LTB finds that your landlord has not followed the law, they can the landlord to fix the problem.

 Housing Law Guided Pathways: Form T6

 Fill out tenant application about maintenance or repair problems

 The LTB can also order your landlord to compensate you by paying you money or reducing your rent.

 You must follow the right steps to get the LTB to hear your case.
 And you will have to show to the LTB to prove that there is a problem.